EDUCATION IS FREEDOM: our scholar Will Pendray reflects as he is walking out on stage at his graduation day READ NOW

 Judging Panel

-Chaired by trustee and former prison governor John Podmore (right, with 2019 winner Jez Wright), it includes representatives of the Prison Reform Trust and New Bridge, journalist Mary Riddell, academic Jason Warr, philanthropist Kevin McGrath and Chloe Billington.
+Chaired by trustee and former prison governor John Podmore, it includes representatives of the Prison Reform Trust and New Bridge, journalist Mary Riddell, academic Jason Warr (pictured right at the 2024 Longford Lecture), philanthropist Kevin McGrath, Chloe Billington and the Longford Trust’s director, Peter Stanford.

 • An annual award to outstanding individuals and groups